Petkomat/RORUTA-necessary-and-possible-relations/README.md

 2. Run the workflow.
 3. Use this script to analyse the results.

+First of all, the following values must be set:

+- `divizWFfolder`: the chosen workflow folder, where diviz outputs are stored
+- `performanceTableCSV`: the name of file with csv performance table
+- `inputFolder`: location of `performanceTableCSV` and folders with settings files for the diviz RORUTA-related project `projectName`
+- `myProjects`: folder in `inputFolder`, where folders with setings file are stored
+- `projectName`: name of the RORUTA-related diviz-project

+Folders should use `/` and not `\\`, and should not end with `/`.

 The following file structure is expected:

 ##### Input files: